-If you believe there is fraud or financial mismanagement at an aged care facility, contact the Department of Health - Investigations and Fraud Control on 1800 829 403.
+If you believe there is fraud or financial mismanagement at an aged care facility, contact the Department of Health and Aged Care on 1800 314 808.

 Lastly, if your concern is around elder abuse, call the National Elder Abuse Helpline on 1800 353 374.
-If the elder abuse concern involves immediate danger, call the Triple 0 emergency line on 000.
+If the elder abuse concern involves immediate danger, call the emergency line on Triple 000.